 The composers series was started in 2014 and stems from illustrations I made for a children’s music book.
-My method is to create brush and ink drawings by hand.
-Colour is added digitally.
-While I draw I listen to the music of the particular composer I’m working on.
-In a way, I'm listening to their ‘voices’ through music while drawing.
-This strongly influences my portrayal of each individual’s character.
+My method is to create brush and ink drawings by hand with colour added digitally.
+While I draw I listen to the music of the particular composer I’m working on, trying to hear their ‘voices’ through music while drawing.
+This influences my portrayal of each individual’s character.
 This series includes Bach, Pachelbel, Shostakovich, Brahms, and many more.
 A recent focus has been representing female composers like Delia Derbyshire and Fanny Mendelssohn who are undeservedly less well-known than their male counterparts. __________________________________________________________________

 A musician and composer from the Netherlands has launched her own special range of composer shower curtains, mugs, T-shirts, duvets and more.
 Manchester-based Cellist Margit van der Zwan, who has performed with British bands, Elbow, Snow Patrol, I Am Kloot, Emeli Sande and Dutch Uncles, originally trained as a printmaker and sculptor at Central St Martins in London.
 Now the entrepreneurial artist, whose grandmother lived next door to the Hungarian composer Zoltán Kodály, has turned her particular attention to female composers – her collection includes American composer and pianist Amy Beach, Parisian Louise Farrenc and Clara Schumann.
 Amongst the unique offerings on the ‘Arty Margit’ Society6 shop you can buy Shostakovich leggings, Fanny Mendelssohn shower curtain and even an Arvo Pärt tank top. [more products in the Redbubble shop!]
 And it looks like Arty Margit might have struck the right chord among music fans too: “We should get a set of these for the Barbican Centre dressing rooms” said London Symphony Orchestra on Facebook.

 photo by J. Kenny @ Mercurial Creative